Of a Valuable Life, and Other Things

 Every now and then, I come across something that affects me so deeply I feel compelled to share it.
 That happened this morning.
 This column: Cal Thomas’ tribute to his brother is eloquent.

 The simple connection is Down syndrome.
 My niece, Jennifer, has Down syndrome.
 She will graduate from high school soon.
 I served on the state Board of Directors for Special Olympics of Virginia for six years.
-These athletes, their families and friends, and those they inspire, remind me always of the incredible potential and spirit we all have, if we simply care for and support each other.
+These athletes, their families and friends, and those they inspire, remind me always of the incredible potential and spirit we all possess, if we simply care for and support each other.

 When I finished wiping the tears from my cheeks, I started thinking about other things.
 Important things.